University Handbook, Section J:

 Extension Radio-Television-Film, including radio station KKSU, and the

 Wichita Extension Television Project (McCain Auditorium and Dole Hall)

 The Public Information Office, Planning and Resource Development Section,

-J43 News services is the official outlet for stories related to policy and administration, as well as the principal outlet for general news items and features on university activities.
+J43 Division of Communications and Marketing is the official outlet for stories related to policy and administration, as well as the principal outlet for general news items and features on university activities.
 Faculty members may not release items upon which official approval by the Kansas Board of Regents is still pending.
 News releases of faculty senate actions are made through its officers after consultation with the president of the senate and the president of the university.

 J44 InView, an all-university newspaper, is published by news services biweekly during the regular school year.
 This newspaper reports the activities of the university of special interest to the faculty, unclassified professionals, and all other staff.

 J45 The Sports Information Office is responsible for releasing to the public, through the press and other communication media, news on K-State sports events and related activities, and coordinates the media coverage at K-State's home sports events.

 J46 Faculty and unclassified professionals and students have access to photographic services for camera work, photo processing, slides, thesis prints, photography-on-location, and similar photographic needs related to university-sponsored projects.
 Also available for purchase by interdepartmental requisition are color slide and color print films, black and white films, photographic print papers, and chemicals for black and white processing and printing.